 The art of self defense has always been a part of the SEA games and for the most part, you don’t need to purchase any fancy gear or equipment to get into this.
 You do need sparring partners and a teacher, however.
 Luckily, most martial arts centers offer a free trial period where you can learn basic skills for free.

 Judo and wrestling require classes and sparring buddies since all the moves are dependent on the other fighter.
 Grapples and throws are impossible to practice alone.
 However, some part of taekwondo and boxing can be practiced solo.

 Punches and kicks only require one person to do.
 You still need a teacher to guide you of course, but the lack of fancy equipment certainly makes this an economic choice.

 If the idea of punching and kicking people is not your cup of tea, and you don’t live in neighbourhood that’s safe for running around, you can try gymnastics.
 Rhythmic gymnastics can be practiced in a community gym or hall pretty cheaply without having to purchase fancy tools.

 Combining the elements of ballet, dance, and apparatus manipulation (a rope, hoops, balls, clubs, or ribbons), rhythmic gymnasts have to perform a piece of choreography that covers the entire floor and contains an even mix of jumps, leaps, pivots, flexibility movements, and balances.

 The apparatus you use can be made of upcycled household items and you can practice this on your own if you’re keen since there are categories of solo performance.

-There you have it, three Olympic level sports you can start training for right away without having to purchase any expensive gear, equipment, or horses.
-Good luck in your pursuit towards Olympic gold!
-If you're not sure why gold medals are such a big deal, you should read up on what Malaysians stand to gain if they win first place at the Olympics and how much people are willing to pay for gold medals.
+There you have it, three Olympic-level sports you can start training for right away without having to purchase any expensive gear, equipment, or horses.
+Good luck in your pursuit towards a gold medal!
+If you’re not sure why gold medals are such a big deal, you should read up on what Malaysians stand to gain if they win first place at the Olympics and how much people are willing to pay for gold medals.